19hours/sg-statutes/Acts/Financial Advisers Act.md

 (3) For the purposes of subsections (1) and (2) —

-(a) an interest of a person in the disposal of any securities includes any financial benefit or advantage that will, or is likely to, accrue directly or indirectly to the person, upon or arising out of the disposal of the securities;
+(a) an interest of a person in the disposal of any specified products includes any financial benefit or advantage that will, or is likely to, accrue directly or indirectly to the person, upon or arising out of the disposal of the specified products;

+[Act 4 of 2017 wef 08/10/2018]

-(b) without limiting the generality of paragraph (a), a person who has entered into an underwriting agreement in respect of any securities shall be deemed to have an interest in the acquisition or disposal of the securities; and
+(b) without limiting the generality of paragraph (a), a person who has entered into an underwriting agreement in respect of any specified products shall be deemed to have an interest in the acquisition or disposal of the specified products; and

+[Act 4 of 2017 wef 08/10/2018]

 (c) notwithstanding section 2(1) or 3, a person is not connected to or associated with another person unless the person and the other person are acting jointly, or otherwise acting under or in accordance with an arrangement made between them, in relation to the sending of the circular or other communication.